nerds-cooking/partisia-lottery/readme.md

 - Users select an open lottery and purchase tickets using their credits
 - The ticket purchase is processed privately using MPC
-- Neither other participants nor the lottery creator can see who has entered
+- Neither other participants nor the lottery creator can how many tickets a user has purchased
 - Entry records are stored as private variables in the contract
 - The prize pool updates with each entry, while maintaining privacy of individual participants